vladertel/tg_dj/README.md

 ## Launching

-Before first launch you must create databses by running `create_db.py`.
+Before first launch you must create databases by running `create_db.py`.

 To launch this bot simply run `run.py` with some standard configuration.

 To launch in docker simply run `docker-compose up`

+## Contributing

+You are welcome!